Have recent incidents affected Grayson Allen's draft stock?

 Grayson Allen's draft stock hasn't taken much of a hit because of the tripping incidents.
 It has been affected more by his play on the court, multiple NBA executives told ESPN over the past two weeks.

-ESPN contacted more than a dozen NBA executives -- from general managers to scouts -- and the vast majority said they weren't overly bothered by the fact that Allen has been plagued by an inability to refrain from tripping opponents.
-Only one mentioned the emotional outburst on the bench after the Elon incident as bothersome.
+ESPN contacted more than a dozen NBA staffers -- from general managers to scouts -- and the vast majority said they weren't overly bothered that Allen has seemingly unable to refrain from tripping opponents.
+Only one mentioned the emotional outburst on the bench after Allen's incident against Elon as bothersome.

 "The tripping incidents don't bother me at all," one NBA general manager told ESPN.
 "It's the fact that he hasn't played well this year when he's been on the court."